wp-plugins/basic-google-maps-placemarks/readme.txt

 == Changelog ==

 = v1.11 () =
-* [UPDATE] Organized files into more subdirectories
+* [UPDATE] Organized files into more subdirectories.
+* [UPDATE] Conformed files to WordPress coding standards.

 = v1.10.2 (1/8/2014) =
 * [NEW] Added Spanish translation